ACCESSIBILITY

 Sensory Friendly and Sensory Friendly+ Performances :

 Sensory Friendly performances provide a welcoming environment that lets all patrons enjoy themselves freely without judgment or inhibition.
-The Sensory Friendly+ Performance of A Christmas Carol includes unique accommodations for younger audience members and their families.
+The Sensory Friendly+ Performance of Rodgers and Hammerstein’s Cinderella includes unique accommodations for younger audience members and their families.

-Saturday, December 30 at 2 PM (Note: This is a Sensory Friendly+ Performance) (BUY TICKET)
+Saturday, January 4 at 2 PM (Note: This is a Sensory Friendly+ Performance)

 Tickets can be reserved by calling the Box Office at 315-443-3275.